 Write about your personal experience in our forums section, and help others understand this issue.

-Encourage sites to link to SAFE.
-Surf the web, find sites that might link to Stop Abuse For Everyone, and write their webmaster and request a link to SAFE.
-Please be courteous, and not represent yourself as being a part of SAFE (unless you are).
+Encourage other sites to link our website, SAFE.
+Surf the web, find sites that might link to SAFE, write their webmaster, and request a link to SAFE.
+Please be courteous, and do not represent yourself as being a part of SAFE.
 This helps SAFE become more prominent on search engines and directs more people to the SAFE website.
 If someone's looking for resources, this could make a huge difference for them.
 Specifically, we suggest these links:

-To be consider for a media spot please provide the following supporting information:
+To be considered for a media spot please provide the following supporting information: